 Aviator – Elegant Art Deco Font

-Aviator is an Art Deco-inspired sans serif typeface that is both elegant and minimal at the same time.
+Aviator is a classic Art Deco font that is both elegant and minimal.
 It combines light and heavy stroke widths with simple geometric forms to create a stylish appearance reminiscent of the 1920s design era.
-Aviator font includes A-Z uppercase and lowercase letters, numbers, most common symbols/punctuation marks and a selection of Western European accented letters.
-Nothing can hold you back from creating the charming Art Deco projects like posters, invitations, wedding cards or logotypes.

 Saveur Sans Font Family